-If you’re thinking, even if you did it probably wouldn’t be much, it’s probably worth a bit of investigation, particularly with 2017 figures showing that there’s almost $18 billion worth of super waiting to be claimed by Aussies right across the country1.
+If the thought had crossed your mind, it’s probably worth a bit of investigation, particularly with 2017 figures showing that there’s almost $18 billion worth of super waiting to be claimed by Aussies right across the country1.

 Who has the most lost super?